 - The SADC Secretariat and German Development Corporation‘s Profiling of the Regional Agro-Processing Value Chains in the SADC Region (March 2019) includes a look at fish.

 - World Aquaculture Society – www.was.org

 - World Aquatic Veterinary Medical Association – www.wavma.org

 - Aqua Spark is an investment fund interested in aquaculture – www.aqua-spark.nl

 - http://livestock-fish.wikispaces.com – the CGIAR Livestock and Fish Research Programme, a Wiki group.

 - The annual A Profile Of The South African Aquaculture Market Value Chain (see “Websites & publications” heading) covers imports and exports.

-- The Agricultural Action Policy Plan (APAP) points to the international demand for fish as being a market into which South Africa can tap (APAP 2015:17).
+- The Agricultural Action Policy Plan (APAP) pointed to the international demand for fish as being a market into which South Africa could tap (APAP 2015:17).